Parsa2820/os-project/report/project1.1.md

 ## Changes Compared to [The Design Document](../design/project1.1-design.md)
 ### Minor Changes
 - We used the already defined doubly linked list to store the data instead of custom one we had proposed.
 The reasoning behind this decision is that the mentioned liked list has been implemented in a generic manner and was easy to use.
+- We did not use wait lock which was mentioned in the design document because we found it to be unnecessary.
 ### New Data Structures
 We added a new data structure in order to store related system call information.
 ```c